The History of Freediving

 The Freediving Legend of 1913

-The first semi-modern mention of a human reaching considerable depth on a breath-hold was from 1913 when a Greek sponge diver named Stotti Georghios retrieved a missing anchor from the depth of over 60 meters.
+The first semi-modern mention of a human reaching considerable depth on a breath-hold was from 1913 when a Greek sponge diver named Stotti Georghios retrieved a missing anchor from a depth of over 60 meters.
 The Italian navy employed the diver, and the legendary ship’s name was Regina Margherita.
 Sad but true, the diver was rewarded with only £5 and lifelong permission to fish with dynamite, while he suffered considerable lung and ear trauma during this ordeal.
-As witnessed, and probably because of the lack of proper freediving physiology knowledge in place, these disorders were a common thing between the men of his profession at that time and well before.
+As witnessed, and probably because of the lack of proper freediving physiology knowledge in place, these disorders were a common thing among the men of his profession at that time and well before.
 But in about 50 years, this would fortunately change.

 Freediving Tools and Equipment Take Shape

-The Modern Freediving Pioneers: the Race Begins
+The Modern Freediving Pioneers: The Race Begins

 Due to his exceptional abilities, Bob served as a research subject for over six years from 1962 to 1968 and helped to discover the blood shift that occurs in the human body after extensive exposure to oxygen deprivation.

-Later Bob got involved in the competition with two more rising freediving legends of that time, Jacques Mayol and Enzo Majorca, which led him to set the records of 64 m in 1967 and 73m in 1968.
+Later, Bob got involved in the competition with two more rising freediving legends of that time, Jacques Mayol and Enzo Majorca, which led him to set the records of 64 m in 1967 and 73m in 1968.
 After that, Croft retired from freediving.
 He is also credited as the first diver to use air packing when he used a unique technique to stretch his lungs and add more air over their total capacity.

 The 1988 film The Big Blue by Luc Besson depicts Maiorca as Enzo Molinari, portrayed by Jean Reno.

-Maiorca’s famous rival, Jacques Mayol, was a french freediver and, like Maiorca, a multiple record holder.
+Maiorca’s famous rival, Jacques Mayol, was a French freediver and, like Maiorca, a multiple record holder.
 Between 1966 and 1983, Mayol set eight no-limits world records.
-In 1976 Mayol broke the 100m barrier and set a no-limits 101m record at the shore of Elba, Italy.
+In 1976, Mayol broke the 100m barrier and set a no-limits 101m record at the shore of Elba, Italy.

 Freediving as a Modern Sport

-The pioneers of freediving proved that the human body has potential for deep breath-hold diving that nobody could even imagine before.
+The pioneers of freediving proved that the human body has the potential for deep breath-hold diving that nobody could even imagine before.
 They paved the road for a whole new generation of young and ambitious athletes who significantly extended the limits set by their predecessors.

-The modern hall of freediving fame accommodates the names of Umberto Pelizarri, Natalia Molchanova, Alexey Molchanovs, Tanya Streeter, William Trubridge and Herbert Nitsch, just to name a few.
+The modern hall of freediving fame accommodates the names of Umberto Pelizarri, Natalia Molchanova, Alexey Molchanovs, Tanya Streeter, William Trubridge, and Herbert Nitsch, just to name a few.

 Natalia Molchanova, the woman-legend of freediving, started her athletic career in swimming but left the sport for approximately 20 years and tried freediving only at 40.
 Nevertheless, she owns 41 world records in each of 6 main disciplines: 101m constant weight and 90m free immersion in 2009, 70m no fins 2014, and 127m variable weight in 2012.
-In September 2009, she became the first woman to go deeper than 100m and the first to pass the 9min breath-hold limit with 9:02 in 2013.
+In September 2009, she became the first woman to go deeper than 100m and the first to pass the 9-minute breath-hold limit with 9:02 in 2013.
 Molchanova was also the first woman to dive on one breath through the Blue Hole arch in Dahab, Egypt.
-In 2015 she was tragically lost in Formentera diving with her group.
+In 2015, she was tragically lost in Formentera diving with her group.
 The film One Breath, released in 2020, is based on Molchanova’s freediving career.

 Natalia founded the Molchanovs freediving association offering the Molchanovs Freediving Courses and Molchanovs freediving gear now led by her son, Alexey Molchanov, also a prominent athlete, holder of 12 world records and deepest constant weight diver with 130 m set in 2018.

-The official deepest man on earth is Herbert Nitsch, who has held world records in all of the eight freediving disciplines recognised by AIDA International.
+The official deepest man on earth is Herbert Nitsch, who has held world records in all of the eight freediving disciplines recognized by AIDA International.
 Nitsch broke the 214m mark in no limits discipline in 2007 in Spetses, Greece.
-In 2012 he reached 253.2 meters but was injured in the process and suffered multiple brain strokes due to severe decompression sickness.
+In 2012, he reached 253.2 meters but was injured in the process and suffered multiple brain strokes due to severe decompression sickness.
 Nitsch is also famous for his “couch training”– a dry training that consists of multiple exhale breath-holds lasting for 60 to 90 minutes.

 History of Freediving Herbert Nitsch